 - Purely decorative images (people, places, objects that are not directly related to the topic)

-- Overly attractive/distracting images lacking an instructional purpose
+- Overly attractive/distracting images and video lacking an instructional purpose

 - Background music behind the narration